NYPL/design-toolkit/docs/_sections/about.md

 This toolkit aims to serve multiple purposes:

-- facilitate the creation of new web user interfaces
+- facilitate the rapid creation of new web user interfaces
 - ensure consistency in design and quality
 - serve as the main repository for documenting the web design efforts at NYPL Digital
+- establish and promote universal design best practices

 **This is a work in progress.** We will be constantly updating it, making additions and modifications to suit the needs of the team and the organization.
 If you see something missing or wrong, please [open an issue on the Github repository](https://github.com/NYPL/design-toolkit/issues/new).